herotechcourse/kotlin-lotto-precourse/README.md

 ### 5️⃣ Exception Handling

 - [x] If numbers are duplicated, out of range, or incorrect in count, throw an `IllegalArgumentException`

+   → ✅`Lotto` class: duplicates, invalid count, out-of-range numbers

+   → ✅ `Money` class: zero, negative, or not divisible by 1000

 - [ ] All error messages must start with `[ERROR]`
   → ✅ Exception validation added,  Message prefix application remaining